dendenxu/fast-gaussian-rasterization/readme.md

 ## TODOs

 - [ ] TODO: Thinks of ways for backward pass
-- [ ] TODO: Compute covariance from scaling and rotation in the shader, currently it's on the CUDA-side.
+- [ ] TODO: Compute covariance from scaling and rotation in the shader, currently it's on the CUDA side.
-- [ ] TODO: Compute SH in the shader, currently it's on the CUDA-side.
+- [ ] TODO: Compute SH in the shader, currently it's on the CUDA side.

 ## Environment

-This project requires you to have an NVIDIA gpu with the ability to interop between CUDA and OpenGL.
+This project requires you to have an NVIDIA GPU with the ability to interop between CUDA and OpenGL.
 Thus, WSL is [not supported](https://docs.nvidia.com/cuda/wsl-user-guide/index.html#features-not-yet-supported) and OSX (MacOS) is not supported.

-For offline rendering (the drop in replacement of the original CUDA rasterizer), we also need a valid EGL environment.
+For offline rendering (the drop-in replacement of the original CUDA rasterizer), we also need a valid EGL environment.
-It can sometimes be hard to setup for virtualized machines.
+It can sometimes be hard to set up for virtualized machines.
 [Potential fix](https://github.com/zju3dv/4K4D/issues/27#issuecomment-2026747401).

 - [ ] TODO: Test on more platforms.

 ## Credits

-Inspired by those insanely fast WebGL-based 3DGS viewer:
+Inspired by those insanely fast WebGL-based 3DGS viewers:

 - [GaussianSplats3D](https://github.com/mkkellogg/GaussianSplats3D) for inspiring our vertex-geometry-fragment shader pipeline.
 - [gsplat.tech](https://gsplat.tech/).